panupongkeawkam/big-burge-web-application/README.md

-# Restaurant Managerment Web Application
+# Big Burge | Restaurant Management Web Application
-Web application scoped in local restaurant with a 2 side of user, service (customer) and management (employee), with a data warehourse
+Web application scoped in local restaurant with a 2 side of user, service (customer) and manage (employee)

 > Functions
 * Service side